 So, yes, in a sense I followed one of my passions, which was Colorado.
-I didn't set out to start Art Biz Coach.
+I didn't set out to start Art Biz Success.
 It only evolved because I worked every day trying to build an art consulting business and listened to artists who were in need of guidance.

 Today I am passionate about helping creatives build their businesses, not because I set out to do this work, but only because I paid attention to a need, tested my aptitude, and worked hard every day.
 I grew to be passionate about what I do.

 As Cal Newport said in his presentation, and will undoubtedly expand on in his forthcoming book, “The longer someone has a position, the more he sees it as a calling.”
 In other words, we become passionate about some things.

 I fell into my passion and embraced it.
 I didn't follow it.

 If “Follow Your Passion” works for you, heed the call!
 I'm not going to tell you not to follow your passion.